musoke/UltraDark.jl/docs/src/man/overview.md

 The indices of the maximum are at half `resol` in each dimension; this is the center of the box.

-After creating an `AbstractGrids` on which a simulation will happen and adding some matter to it, one must specify how the simulation should be carried out.
+After creating a [`AbstractGrids`](@ref UltraDark.AbstractGrids) on which a simulation will happen and adding some matter to it, one must specify how the simulation should be carried out.
 The most important details are when and where to write output, and when the simulation should end.
 ```@example 1; continued=true
 const output_times = 0:0.5:2
 const output_dir = joinpath(mktempdir(), "output")
 output_config = OutputConfig(output_dir, output_times; box = true)
 ```